What is Georges St. Pierre's Net Worth?

 Georges St. Pierre is worth 323 times more than the median US household

-If Georges St. Pierre sold everything that he owned, he could fund the United States' deficit spending for 0 days.
+If Georges St. Pierre sold everything that they owned, they could fund the United States' deficit spending for 0 days.

 Note: Net Worth changes calculated at 4 pm EST daily